Chrome 57 for iOS is getting an awesome new feature…but you won’t be able to use it yet.

 You can find your saved articles, media, and pages in a list sorted by “Unread” and “Pages You’ve Read.”
 I can see this coming in handy for students doing research, Internet shoppers doing price comparisons, or even making a list of quick-access tabs for a quick retrieval process for later viewing.
 This sorting is something that Safari currently lacks.

-When will it come out for Chrome iOS?
+When will it come out for Chrome OS (not just Chrome iOS)?

 Chrome 57 is rolling out to Windows, Mac, Linux, and Chromebooks as you read this.
 The Reading List isn’t available on the desktop version as of now and is only shown in Chrome for iOS.